NISAR: (The Most Ambitious NASA-ISRO Earth Observation Mission Ever Built)

 - Scientific research until 2040+

-- NISAR is not just another satellite.
+- NISAR transcends the definition of a typical satellite, embodying a groundbreaking advancement in environmental monitoring.
 It's a symbol of hope, unity, and innovation.

 - NASA and ISRO combined their best technologies to create a satellite that watches our planet day and night, protecting it from the effects of climate change and natural disasters.